pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 The results of the model selection process are stored in the `results_ms` variable.

 ### ODE segmentation
-To a single kinetics it is possible to run the segmentaion in two different ways.
+For a single kinetics it is possible to run the segmentaion in two different ways.
 A manual selection of the change points or a using a change points detection algorithm to find them.

 First of all we generate a synthetic daset composed by more than one model  (skip this part if you import a real dataset in the data variable).